-Accounts that house your SSN or other sensitive identity data should be protected with unique, complex passwords.
+Accounts that house your social security number or other sensitive identity data should be protected with unique, complex passwords.
 If you file your taxes online, it’s especially important to protect that account.
 Strong passwords have a combination of upper and lower case letters, numbers and special characters, and are at least 10 characters long.
 You should also aim to change your password from time to time.

-Share sensitive information safely and only with trusted sources
+Only share sensitive information safely with trusted sources

 Don’t put off operating system updates to your computer and phone.
 By accepting the updates as they roll out, you are receiving the most up-to-date security patches and fixes.

-Updating every password to be unique and complex is key in protecting yourself against hackers but remembering each of those passwords is nearly impossible.
+Unique and complex passwords are crucial to protecting yourself against hackers—but remembering each of those passwords is nearly impossible.
 Using a password manager allows you to store them for quick, secure access as well as offering many other benefits.

 - Allowing you to securely share items with trusted sources and revoke sharing access at any point